-OMAHA, NE - Vacationing storm chasers began to get excited about a long string of potential severe weather days in the Plains beginning on May 18.
+OMAHA, NE - Vacationing storm observers began to get excited about a long string of potential severe weather days in the Plains beginning on May 18.
 However, a strong cap kept severe weather at bay for the first two days of the period, bringing on two bust days in a row.
 The following is a journal of the three-day period from May 17 to May 19.
 Times (CDT) are approximate.
 Photos can be enlarged by clicking on each thumbnail image.

-Monday, May 17 - Ashland, KY - After carefully studying the upcoming forecasts for the Great Plains for several days, it became clear that it was time to make a second trip to Tornado Alley for another week or two of chasing.
-I left Charleston, WV at 3PM EDT, with a destination of eastern Kansas for a possible chase the next day.
+Monday, May 17 - Ashland, KY - After carefully studying the upcoming forecasts for the Great Plains for several days, it became clear that it was time to make a second trip to Tornado Alley for another week or two of observing.
+I left Charleston, WV at 3PM EDT, with a destination of eastern Kansas for a possible cover the next day.
 Leaving my home state and entering the Ashland, KY area, I saw new popcorn convection going up to the south of I-64 in eastern Kentucky displaying a few nice pileus caps:

 As is typical on such a long drive, it's common to pass through several storm-producing weather systems on the way.
 But, the destination's prospects are always better, so I rarely stop to film unless there is something remarkable to be seen.